tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 Let's do a quick first overview first.

-It looks like a very basic **WordPress** website with its usual load of ad popup but without any aggressive anti-adblock detection what so ever.
+This one looks like a very basic **WordPress** website with its usual load of ad popup, but without any aggressive anti-adblock detection what so ever.
 Great start.

 What really cought my eye on this one is the video player.
 Most of the time on this kind of website, they use custom players or embed iframe from other website.
 But here we have the very default **HTML5 video player** 😮